gautamnaik1994/personal-website-v2/src/content/workExperience/workExperience-bidchat.md

 <!--StartFragment-->

-- Built Grassdoor, an ecommerce website and its associated admin portal using ReactJS and NextJS with a focus on mobile experience and SEO.
+- Was a member of the core team that developed Grassdoor, an e-commerce website and its associated admin portal using ReactJS.

-- Used data from various analytics tools to gauge user behavior and acted upon those insights to improve the web app.
-- Converted existing website into white label website for B2B customers, saving 80% development time for onboarding new customers.
-- Engineered shirt-designing tool for a separate project that seamlessly integrated with mobile phone covers and cups, reducing external vendor dependency by 100%.
-- Assembled and managed a front-end team of 7 developers by recruiting, training, and leading them.
-This included conducting multiple interviews to find the best candidates
+- Communicated with stakeholders to gather requirements and provided recommendations that considered both business and technical viability, resulting in reduced development time.

+- Built an ML model using the Random Forest algorithm to predict monthly sales resulting in a 15% increase in profit and better inventory planning.

+- Built a recommender system using the Apriori algorithm resulting in increased sales across product categories.

+- Developed sales analytics dashboards by constructing efficient SQL queries to aggregate data from various sources

+- Increased the engineering team's efficiency by recruiting, training, and supervising a group of 7 junior developers.

+- Developed cost-effective serverless microservices using AWS CDK, AWS Lambda, DynamoDB, and API Gateway.

 <!--EndFragment-->